jeantessier/mean-sample/README.md

 * The frontend is an AngularJS app.
 * The backend runs on Node.js.

-It is hosted on Heroku and MongoLab for a [running example](https://afternoon-cliffs-9951.herokuapp.com/Books.html).
+It is hosted on Heroku and mLab (formerly MongoLab) for a [running example](https://afternoon-cliffs-9951.herokuapp.com/Books.html).

+You can run it locally with:

+    $ npm update
+    $ heroku local